 Science & Technology Award Americas

-The nominated work must be focused on innovative research – fundamental or applied – in the general area of Advanced Polymers in Energy Storage Applications.
+- The nominated work must involve innovative research (fundamental or applied) in the area of Polymers for a Sustainable Future.

-- A graphical abstract (defined by POLY) of the candidate’s lecture topic.
+- A graphical abstract of the candidate’s lecture topic.

-- Copies of key publications (maximum 3) in full length (not including supplementary files).
+- Copies of key publications (max. three) in full length (not including supplementary files).

 - A personal letter of recommendation prepared by the PhD supervisor.

-Nomination packages must be compiled into a single PDF document and submitted by e-mail to Kathy Mitchem who can also be contacted for more information regarding the award.
-The closing date for submissions is 15 February 2017.
+Nomination packages must be compiled into a single PDF document and submitted by e-mail to Kathy Mitchem (firstname.lastname@example.org) (Subject: DSM Award), who can also be contacted for more information regarding the award.